ministryofjustice/modernisation-platform-configuration-management/ansible/roles/amazon-cloudwatch-agent/README.md

 # Cloudwatch Agent on Windows

-This is currently being deployed from the init script in the modernisation-platform-environment repo.
+This is currently being deployed from the user-data script in the modernisation-platform-environment repo.
 It's not ideal but it works.
 This avoids having to get ansible running on the Windows hosts using the ansibe ssm module or using Lambdas as a host environment for running ansible.

 ## Finding metrics to Monitor using Powershell